Previously, I’ve described how to capture a network traffic log from Microsoft Edge, Google Chrome, and applications based on Chromium or Electron.

 Each URL Request has a

-traffic_annotation value which is a hash you can look up in
+traffic_annotation value which is a hash you can look up in a list generated from

-annotations.xml.
+annotations.xml (which no longer directly contains the hash code).
 That annotation will help you find what part of Chromium generated the network request:

 Most requests generated by web content will be generated by the